amesquita113/NewLands/README.md

+## New Lands rogue - a simple roguelike game project I'm doing to learn Java

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.